-Asian shares jump, boosted by a strong reading on US retail
+Global shares jump, boosted by a strong reading on US retail

 The Deutsche Bank economists said they still expect a recession, but that the near-term strength in the economy could push its timing into the last three months of the year, later than they earlier thought.

 Many other traders have also been raising their forecasts for how high the Fed will ultimately take interest rates.
 They’ve also sharply reduced bets for the Fed to cut rates late this year.

-Even still, stocks are hanging onto healthy gains for the year despite recent rockiness.
-The S&P 500 is up 8% as strong data build hope that the economy may be able to avoid a recession.
-Or, if one hits, perhaps it may be only a short and shallow one.

-The next big milestone for the market will likely be the Fed’s meeting in late March, when policy makers will give their latest forecasts for where interest rates will be at the end of the year, Hainlin said.
-That could lead to choppy trading in markets until then, as investors try to guess which way it will go.
+The next big milestone for the market will likely be the Fed’s meeting in late March, when policymakers will give their latest forecasts for where interest rates will be at the end of the year.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama